julianeon/julianeon/glitch_guide.md

 ## red no

-In this app, a red letter 'no' flashes across the screen, with more punctuation and urgency as time goes on.
+In this app, a red letter 'no' flashes across the screen, with more punctuation and urgency over time.

 ![glitch-redno](./glitch_redno.png)